 The Holocene vegetation development and soil formation on cover sands started without significant human interference.
-At that time, the soilscape was in accordance with the geomorphological structure, xeromorphic Podzols on cover sand ridges, glevic Podzols on cover sand planes, histic Podzols in brook valleys.
-During the Early Holocene, natural events as forest fires and storms caused small scale forest degradation and created habitats outside the bogs were heath could develop.
-It was long thought that this situation continued until the Late Neolithic, but now there are reasons to believe that the activities of pre-agricultural communities from before ≈5000 BC already had significant impact on the landscape.
-This is shown by Sevink et al. (2013) in the Laarder Wasmeer area.
-Sevink et al. have studied several palaeosols in which very early periods of sand drifting events were recorded, OSL dated to 8800-6500, 6400-5800 and 5300-4800 years BP.
+At that time, the soilscape was in accordance with the geomorphological structure: xeromorphic podzols on cover sand ridges, gleyic podzols on cover sand planes, and histic podzols in brook valleys.
+During the early Holocene, natural events such as forest fires and storms caused small-scale forest degradation and created habitats outside the bogs where heath could develop.
+It was long thought that this situation continued until the late Neolithic, but now there are reasons to believe that the activities of pre-agricultural communities from before \approx 5000 BC already had significant impact on the landscape.
+This is shown by Sevink et al. (2013) in the Laarderwasmeer area.
+Sevink et al. (2013) have studied several paleosols in which very early periods of sand drifting events were recorded, with optically stimulated luminescence (OSL) dated to 8800-6500, 6400-5800, and 5300-4800 years BP.
 Pollen analyses showed that heath was dominating the vegetation already before the earliest recorded sand drifting period.
-Sevink et al. concluded that, although there are no indications for farming or intensive grazing in that period, the most likely explanation for the early heath dominance associated with sand drifting was the activity of the population living in the area, since they cannot be linked to climatic changes and the youngest sand drifting period in the Laarder Wasmeren area coincides with the start of the barrow building in the area, indicating increasing intensity of the use of the area by prehistoric man.
+Sevink et al. (2013) concluded that, although there are no indications of farming or intensive grazing in that period, the most likely explanation for the early heath dominance associated with sand drifting was the activity of the population living in the area, since they cannot be linked to climatic changes and the youngest sand drifting period in the Laarderwasmeer area coincides with the start of the barrow building in the area, indicating increasing intensity of the use of the area by prehistoric man.
 This was also suggested by Willemse and Groenewoudt (2012), who considered early Neolithic sand drifting periods in the Dutch river valleys to be of human origin.